-- A $10,000 scholarship (administered through the financial aid department at the university the student will attend)
+- A $10,000 scholarship (administered through the financial aid department at the college or university the student will attend)

-- Complimentary registration to the next CSTA Annual Conference; travel and lodging will be provided to the winner and one guardian for in-person conferences
+- Complimentary registration to the CSTA 2024 Annual Conference in Las Vegas; travel and lodging will be provided to the winner and one guardian for in-person conferences

-- Opportunity to present your project at the CSTA 2024 Annual Conference and/or at one of CSTA’s virtual summits
+- The opportunity to present your project at the CSTA 2024 Annual Conference and/or at one of CSTA’s virtual summits

 - Recognition on CSTA and ACM’s websites

-To apply for the Cutler-Bell Prize, you must be a graduating high school senior residing and attending school in the US.
-Applicants are asked to submit an artifact comprising a video, written essay responses, and source code that demonstrates modern computing technology and computer science.
-Judges will look for submissions that demonstrate ingenuity, complexity, relevancy, originality, impact, and a desire to further computer science as a discipline.
+To apply for the Cutler-Bell Prize, you must be a graduating high school senior residing in and attending school in the U.S. Applicants are asked to submit an artifact comprising a video, written essay responses, and source code that demonstrates modern computing technology and computer science.
+Judges will be looking for submissions that are creative, advanced, relevant, unique, and show a passion for advancing computer science.

 Application and Review

-Students must develop an original computational artifact that engages with modern computing technology and computer science.
-CSTA’s mission to expand equity in CS education includes expanding equitable practices within our awards program.
-To ensure a fair review process, all applicants are anonymized and their applications reviewed by educators who have completed CSTA’s equity award training.
-The Cutler-Bell Application collects demographic information and includes additional questions around prior awarding for projects in order to ensure a fair process for all applicants.
+Students must develop an original computational artifact that engages modern computing technology and computer science.
+CSTA’s mission is to expand equity in CS Education, and this includes expanding equitable practices to our programs and awards.
+In order to have a fair review process, all applicants are reviewed by educators who must complete CSTA’s equity training.
+The Cutler-Bell Application also asks additional questions about prior awarding for projects and demographic information to ensure a fair process for all applicants.

 See previous winners to learn about the types of projects selected.
-To help prepare students for the application, the 2022–23 application questions are available for review.
-We encourage students to make a copy of the application in which to prepare your answers prior to submitting.
+This year, to help better prepare students for the application process, a preview of the application is available for review.
+We encourage students to make a copy to prepare answers prior to submitting.

-- Description of your project and its development (three essays, each 1000 words or fewer)
+- A description of your project and development (three essays of <1,000 words each)